-- 9.5 (1) Every document filed shall contain - - (a) an address for service in the Contracting Party where the Seat of the Court is located or in the Contracting Party where the document is filed, - (b) when provision has been made by practice direction under rules 9.8 and 9.9 for service by facsimile or e-mail, as the case may be: - (i) a facsimile number for service, if service is being accepted by facsimile, and - (ii) an e-mail address for service, if service is being accepted by e-mail. - (2) A party who changes his address for service shall immediately notify the Registrar and all the parties of the change. - (3) A document is regarded as having been validly served when it is sent to the original address before any notice of change of address for service has been received by the Registrar.
+9.5 (1) Every document filed shall contain-

+- (a) an address and telephone number for service in the Contracting Party where the Seat of the Court is located or in the relevant Contracting Party; - (b) a facsimile number for service, if service is being accepted by facsimile when provision has been made for service by facsimile under rule 9.10; or - (c) an electronic mail address for service, if service is being accepted by email under rule 9.7. - (2) A party who changes his address, telephone number or email address for service shall immediately notify the Registrar and all the parties of the change. - (3) A document is regarded as validly served when it is sent to the original address before any notice of change of address for service has been received by the party serving the document.